jim3/Network-Packet-Analyzer/README.md

 4. TCP & UDP source and destination port numbers

 The `/` page is an HTML form where you upload your exported json file.
 The server will parse the data, extract and respond back to the client via JSON. _In addition to that_, I created a separate Express route `/packetdata` that responds to the client in html table format.
 Initially, I wanted to use vanilla JavaScript and DOM manipulation to render the data to the table but I ended up using EJS instead and happy that I did.
-In my opinion, I've discovered rendering on server side is way more efficient (faster to develop things), and most definitely easier, than the client-side because the browser will always be locked down, mostly because of security reasons.
+In my opinion, I've discovered rendering on the server side is way more efficient (faster to develop things), and most definitely easier, than the client-side because the browser will always be locked down, mostly because of security reasons.

 **TODO**: Overall, improve the code and make it more robust (better error handling, provide better data analysis/insight...etc..).
 I may add a MongoDB database to store the data.
 It's not necessary but I need to practice.